 Base64 Encoder/Decoder

 EncodersNeed to encode or decode Base64 strings?
-Our free online Base64 encoder/decoder instantly converts text and binary data to Base64 format and back for secure data transmission and debugging.
+Our free online Base64 encoder/decoder instantly converts text and binary data to Base64 format and back, making it ideal for secure data transmission and API development.

 Need to encode or decode Base64 strings?
-Our free online Base64 encoder/decoder instantly converts text and binary data to Base64 format and back for secure data transmission and debugging.
+Our free online Base64 encoder/decoder instantly converts text and binary data to Base64 format and back, making it ideal for secure data transmission and API development.

 Search for a command to run...